pjgl-frontEnd/custom-setup-react/README.md

-# Configuración Proyecto React con Webpack
+# React Project Configuration with Webpack

 Setting up a development environment from scratch for React, with Yarn and Webpack.